We’ve all played the various roles in the game of hurt. Victim, afflictor, and spectator watching it all play itself out.

 Who do you need to forgive?

-As we head into Thanksgiving week here in the states, who will you have to become to give yourself the gift of forgiveness?
+Who will you have to become to give yourself the gift of forgiveness?

 For your mental and physical well-being, forgive sooner rather than later.
 None of us know our expiration date.